-The overall population of Brighton & Hove is estimated at 277,000 with a 50/50 split between men and women.
+The overall population of Brighton & Hove is estimated at 285,0005, of whom 240,000 (84%) are over 15 years.
+There is a 50/50 split between men and women.
 Residents are generally younger than the national average, with a substantial student population.
-Rates of Sexually Transmitted Infections (STIs) and unintended pregnancies remain high.
-The burden of sexual ill-health however, is not shared equally as younger people (under 25 years old) and men who have sex with men (MSM) are disproportionately affected.
-Studies have suggested that undiagnosed HIV, repeat sexual partnerships, and young and high-activity MSM were the most important drivers of the HIV epidemic in UK.
+Rates of STIs and unintended pregnancies remain high.
+The burden of sexual ill-health however, is not shared equally as younger people (under 25 years old) and MSM are disproportionately affected.
+Studies have suggested that undiagnosed HIV, concurrent sexual partnerships, frequent partner change, and young and 'high-activity' MSM were the most important drivers of the HIV epidemic in UK.
 Trans women are also a key group with a high burden of HIV.
 Additional local epidemiology includes: